Deep Learning of Mean First Passage Time Scape: Chemical Short-Range Order and Kinetics of Diffusive Relaxation: Results

-The GNN-based reaction model shows better predictive accuracy of reaction labels on the vacancy diffusion in CrCoNi than the previous model, as shown in Fig.~\ref{fig:new_model}c.
-More details and comparisons with the previous model are provided in Sec.
-SA of the Supplementary Information.
-Furthermore, the learned $\boldsymbol{\mathcal R}$, effectively captures information about the impact of local environments on diffusion.
-Figure~\ref{fig:new_model}d shows 2D projections of the $\boldsymbol{\mathcal R}$ by the Uniform Manifold Approximation and Projection (UMAP) algorithm~\cite{mcinnes2018umap} for atomic sites of vacancy diffusion in CrCoNi.
-The 2D projections reveal three distinct clusters, with Co and Ni generally residing in the same cluster, while Cr forms a separate cluster.
-Nevertheless, $\boldsymbol{\mathcal R}$ distinguishes between Co and Ni within the same cluster.
-The color-coding of the activation energies aligns with their distribution, highlighting the lower activation energies for Cr compared to Co and Ni sites.
+The GNN-based reaction model successfully learns the thermodynamics and kinetics of vacancy hopping events and demonstrates improved predictive accuracy compared to the previous model~\cite{tang2024reinforcement} (Fig.~\ref{fig:new_model}b and S6-9).
+More details and quantitative comparisons are provided in Sec.
+S(B) of the Supplementary Information.
+Furthermore, the learned reaction encoding vector, $\boldsymbol{\mathcal R}$, effectively captures the underlying features of vacancy hopping in CrCoNi.
+Figure~\ref{fig:new_model}c presents 2D projections of $\boldsymbol{\mathcal R}$ using the Uniform Manifold Approximation and Projection (UMAP) algorithm~\cite{mcinnes2018umap}, which reveals three distinct clusters, with Co and Ni generally residing in the same cluster, while Cr forms a separate cluster.
+Interestingly, the reaction encoding vector $\boldsymbol{\mathcal R}$ is able to further distinguish Co and Ni within the same cluster.
+The color-coding of the activation energies also aligns with their distribution, highlighting that vacancy hops to Cr sites exhibit lower activation energies compared to those involving Co or Ni.

-The GNN-based approach, which automatically learns from both structural and reaction inputs, offers distinct advantages.
-By using atomic feature differences for input parametrization, the model can be more easily generalized.
-Since vacancy diffusion during SRO formation is highly localized, atoms distant from the diffusion event exhibit minimal changes in their local environments, resulting in near-zero atomic difference features for these atoms.
-This locality enables the reaction model to scale up to larger cells efficiently as long as the focus remains on local events.
-Additionally, the reaction model can be trained to encode structures and reactions, providing a warm start (a good pre-trained representation) for the DRL framework, thereby improving training efficiency and convergence.
+The GNN-based approach, which automatically learns representations for both structural and reaction inputs, offers several advantages.
+Firstly, the model exhibits good prediction generalizability on large atomistic systems because of the input parametrization with atomic feature difference.
+Due to the localized vacancy hoppings during SRO formation, atoms distant from the diffusion event exhibit minimal changes in their local environments, resulting in near-zero atomic features difference (before and after vacancy hopping) for these atoms.
+This locality enables the reaction model to scale up to larger cells efficiently as long as the focus remains on local events, since near-zero atomic feature difference of distant atoms barely contribute to reaction model predictions.
+Additionally, trained encoding vectors of structures and reactions in the reaction model serve as a warm start, providing a good pre-trained representation (input features) for the DRL framework and the timescape estimator, thereby enhancing training efficiency and convergence.
+Finally, the framework is not strictly limited to GNNs but can be applied with any model capable of representing transitions.
+Although the proposed method is particularly effective for local atomic transitions, alternative approaches, such as transformers, may be required to encode long-range transitions and interactions.